 Specialised ambulatory care is financed under UHC planned ambulatory care component by capitation payment accompanied with patient cost sharing for some beneficiary groups who are expected to cover 30% of providers’ price.
 UHC program covers visits to 8 specialists (endocrinologist, ophthalmologist, cardiology, neurologist, otorhinolaryngologist, gynaecologist, urologist, and general surgeon) by family doctor’s or rural doctor's referral.
 Still, for rural population it is challenge to get specialized services due to the complexity of administration.
 Non-urgent outpatient specialist care is not much incentivised (demand and supply side incentives) and providers have a strong incentive to push patients to use services (e.g. lab tests, additional consultations by specialists) which are out of the scope of the UHC program and patients have to cover from OOP or to refer patients to hospitals.

-Hospitalization rates have seen a steady increase from 11.3 in 2012 to 13.3 in 2016, which largely is explained by the introduction of UHC program, which offered coverage to a vast number of people in Georgia who were previously uninsured.
+Hospitalization rates have seen a steady increase from 11.3 in 2012 to 13.3 per 100 populations in 2016, which largely is explained by the introduction of UHC program, which offered coverage to a vast number of people in Georgia who were previously uninsured.
 The average length of stay is 5.0 days which is rather low and might be an indication of large share of avoidable hospitalizations.
 Number of hospitals is increasing every year, hospital beds per 100 000 population was 372.1 in 2016 but bed occupancy rate is low – 52% - indicating inefficiencies in the sector.
 Public spending on health is allocated largely to curative care services provided at hospitals.
 For patients, hospitals are easy to access and source of wide scope of care with limited cost sharing, e.g. emergency cases are free of charge and medicines are free in the hospital.
 Hospitals are interested to increase the number of admissions as the revenue is gained by hospitalizing patients (volume driven).
 Additionally, they have an incentive to categorize patients as emergency cases and to attract private patients.

 Pharmaceuticals.
 Medicines expenditures account up to 40% of total expenses on health (OECD average: 17%; middle income country average: 20-30%), about 60% of which is paid from OOP.
 There is no regulation of drug prices, only under the vertical and additional drug benefit programs the SSA buys medicines on a tender basis.
-Medicines are provided free of charge to patients through vertical programs and for inpatient use.
+Medicines are provided free of charge to patients through UHC and vertical programs and for inpatient use.
 The UHC Program has a very limited outpatient drug benefit under which selected groups (poor, veterans, pensioners) are eligible to 50% reimbursement with 50-200 GEL annual limit for the essential drug.
 Spending on outpatient medicines has consistently comprised less than 0.01% of total UHC program cost.
 Prescriptions from rural doctors are not accepted for UHC drug benefits, patients have to visit family doctors in urban area for special prescription.
 In July 2017, government launched the chronic diseases (chronic cardiovascular diseases, chronic obstructive pulmonary disease, diabetes type 2 and thyroid conditions) drug program for the vulnerable population with the aim to tackle high OOP spending on drugs.
-The uptake of the program was low compared to expectations (≈14000 beneficiaries instead of planned 200,000) and the plan is to expand number of drugs and eligible beneficiary groups as well as to simplify administration in 2018.
+The plan is to expand number of drugs and eligible beneficiary groups as well as to simplify administration in 2018.